alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

 With these alerts in place, you can rest easy(er) knowing you've covered a majority of failure scenarios.
 Of course every environment is different, so your specific needs may vary (and batteries won't be included, etc. etc.)

-Be sure to check out our [In-Depth Guide to NGINX Metrics](an-in-depth-guide-to-nginx-metrics.md) to learn about the complete list of measurable NGINX metrics so you can customize your monitoring to suit.
+Be sure to check out our [In-Depth Guide to Nginx Metrics](an-in-depth-guide-to-nginx-metrics.md) to learn about the complete list of measurable nginx metrics so you can customize your monitoring to suit.

 Are there any metrics that you like to monitor that we've left out?
-Are there any NGINX monitoring tips or tricks you think we should add?
+Are there any nginx monitoring tips or tricks you think we should add?
 Let us know in the comments!